Nadihat/Repeater-Divination/README.md

 pona.py is an experiment in using Toki Pona, the "Language of Good" as divination.
 Its ~150 simple words can express sufficiently, aided with AI.
 888k `THINK_DEPTH`.

+lat.py is the same but for Latin. latv2.py adds more words.

+The same for Traditional Chinese, in chin.py and chinv2.py.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.